 |Delivery Method||On-campus + supported online study|

-Note: Applicants who are not eligible for direct entry to this course, but are eligible for entry to the Graduate Diploma or Graduate Certificate, can transition to the Master's degree, upon successful completion of the Graduate Certificate and Graduate Diploma requirements.
+Note: Applicants who are not eligible for direct entry to this course but are eligible for entry to the Graduate Certificate or Graduate Diploma, can transition to the Master’s degree, upon successful completion of the Graduate Certificate and Graduate Diploma requirements.